We're always delighted to welcome you home to General Seminary!

 - A Special Memorial Eucharist honoring the Rev. Dr. Margaret Guenther (1929-2016) and presenting the 2017 Distinguished Alumni Award to the Rev. Steven Hulme, Class of 1959

-- A Faculty Roundtable on Church and Society Today
+- Athens, Jerusalem, and Washington: Faculty Perspectives on Church and Politics

 - Evensong Baccalaureate Service